-UNITED STATES SECURITIES AND EXCHANGE COMMISSION Washington, D.C.
+UNITED STATES SECURITIES AND EXCHANGE COMMISSION

+Washington, D.C.
 20549

-FORM 20-F

-(Mark One)

-REGISTRATION STATEMENT PURSUANT TO SECTION 12(b) OR (g) OF THE SECURITIES EXCHANGE ACT OF 1934

-OR

-X ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the fiscal year ended December 31, 2018

-OR

-TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the transition period from to

-OR

-SHELL COMPANY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-Date o f event requiring this shell company report

-Comm uission file number: 001-34656

-Huazhu Group Limited

-(Exact name of Registrant as specified in its charter)

-Not Applicable

-(Translation of Registrant's name into English)

-CAYMAN ISLANDS

-(Jurisdiction of incorporation or organization)

-No. 2266 Hongqiao Road

-Changning District

-Shanghai 200336 People's Republic of China

-(86) 21 6195-2011

-(Address of principal executive offices)

-Min (Jenny) Zhang Chief Executive Officer Telephone: +86-21-6076-0606 E-mail: zhangin@huazhu.com Facsimile: +86-21-6195-9586 No. 2266 Hongqiao Road

-Changning District Shanghai 200336

-People's Republic of China

-(Name, Telephone, E-mail and/or Facsimile number and Address of Company Contact Person)

-Securi ties registered or to be registered pursuant to Section 12(b) of the Act:
+FORM 20-F ( M a ark One) REGISTRATION STATEMENT PURSUANT TO SECTION 12(b) OR (g) OF THE SECURITIES EXCHANGE ACT OF 1934 OR $\times$ ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the fiscal year ended December 31, 2019 OR TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from to OR SHELL COMPANY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 Date of event requiring this shell company report Commission file number: 001-34656 Huazhu Group Limited (Exact name of Registrant as specified in its charter) Not Applicable (Translation of Registrant's name into English) CAYMAN ISLANDS (Jurisdiction of incorporation or organization) No. 2266 Hongqiao Road Changning District Shanghai 200336 People's Republic of China (86) 21 6195-2011 (Address of principal executive offices) Teo Nee Chuan Chief Financial Officer Telephone: +86-21-6195-2011 E-mail: TeoNeeChuan@huazhu.com No. 2266 Hongqiao Road Changning District Shanghai 200336 People's Republic of China (Name, Telephone, E-mail and/or Facsimile number and Address of Company Contact Person)

-Title of Each Class Name of Each Exchange on Which Registered
+Trading Symbol(s) Title of Each Class Name of Each Exchange on Which Registered

-American Depositary Shares, each representing one ordinary share, par value US\$0.0001 per share